Ethics of artificial intelligence: Water consumption

 In addition to carbon emissions, these data centers also need water for cooling AI chips.
 Locally, this can lead to water scarcity and the disruption of ecosystems.
-Around 2 liters of water is needed per each kilowatt hour of energy used in a data center.
+Around two liters of water are needed per kilowatt hour of energy used in a data center.
+Over 80% of total water consumption comes from electricity generation that is used to fuel data centers.
+In addition to this, around 2/3 of data centers built are placed in water-scarce regions.
+Because of this, AI development can compete with local communities and agriculture for water usage.
+Many companies do not fully disclose the severity of their impact on water consumption.
+Zero-water air-cooling systems exist but result in increased electricity usage and higher carbon emissions.
+Companies have to decide to prioritize the local concern of water usage or the global concern of carbon emissions.
+For an AI query, 16.9 mL of water is used, but only 2.2mL goes towards the cooling of the systems.
+This is less than 15% of the total water used in the interaction.

 Electronic waste

-Another problem is the resulting electronic waste (or e-waste).
+Another problem is the resulting electronic waste (e-waste).
 This can include hazardous materials and chemicals, such as lead and mercury, resulting in the contamination of soil and water.
 In order to prevent the environmental effects of AI-related e-waste, better disposal practices and stricter laws may be put in place.

 Prospective

 The rising popularity of AI increases the need for data centers and intensifies these problems.
 There is also a lack of transparency from AI companies about the environmental impacts.
 Some applications can also indirectly affect the environment.
 For example, AI advertising can increase consumption of fast fashion, an industry that already produces significant emissions.

 However, AI can also be used in a positive way by helping to mitigate the environmental damages.
 Different AI technologies can help monitor emissions and develop algorithms to help companies lower their emissions.